DanielTockan/Crypto-Tracker/README.md

 ## Triumphs

-- I was able to manually make my own carousl component that automatically loops
+- I was able to manually make my own carousel component that automatically loops
-- I successfully created a time seriess plot using external plotly library with adavance customisation implemented to handle multiple plots
+- I successfully created a time-series plot using external Plotly library with advance customisation implemented to handle multiple plots
 - I gained confidence and invaluable experience in handling data from an API as well as increased know-how in selecting and judging a good API to use

 ## Obstacles Faced and Lessons

 - I experienced error messages when trying to access deeply nested data.
-Having condcuted some researched, I was able to come to a solution by adding a loading state - this can now apply across future projects.
+Having conducted some researched, I was able to come to a solution by adding a loading state - this can now apply across future projects.
 This improved my problem solving as well as my ability to use more complex API's

 ## Future Features

-- The app was desinged solely with use on a laptop/ desktop in mind.
+- The app was designed solely with use on a laptop/ desktop in mind.
 I intend on making it fully responsive on smaller, mobile devices